Hometown: Los Angeles, CA

-About: I was born and raised in Hangzhou, China.
-The first time I came to the U.S. was for college.
-After graduating from colleges, I worked as a macroeconomic researcher for a think tank.
-In my 1L summer, I worked for Tzedek DC dealing with cases and policy issues related to finance.
-My academic interests cover business law and administrative law.
-I am interested in exploring law and policy-making issues.
-Outside of law school, I am interested in playing chess, tennis, and any kind of board games.
+About: Richard was born and raised in Hangzhou, China.
+The first time he came to the U.S. was for college.
+After graduating from colleges, he worked as a macroeconomic researcher for a think tank.
+In his 1L summer, Richard worked for Tzedek DC dealing with cases and policy issues related to finance.
+His academic interests cover business law and administrative law.
+He is interested in exploring law and policy-making issues.
+Outside of law school, he is interested in playing chess, tennis, and any kind of board games.

 Hometown: Los Angeles, California